Pherrara/GAF_GUI/README.md

 This **Streamlit-based GUI** provides a pipeline for **GAFchromic film dosimetry calibration and measurement** using automatic segmentation, Optical Density estimation and polynomial curve fitting.
 This tool is intended for **clinical medical physicists**, **dosimetrists**, **technicians** and **researchers** involved in radiotherapy QA or film dosimetry.
 The algorithms used for segmentation and polynomial fitting routines are fully transparent.
+The films must be first scanned and named as explained below in the Usage section.

 ---